 Ilminster is only a small market town, but what a delight!
 You can't help noticing how laid back the ambience is, and how there's a sense of community with people greeting each other in the street; the shops are mostly independent and have been run by the same family for years, like the award-winning butchers where there's often a queue by the door.
 There are a few antiques/interiors shops, the most exquisite florists, a lovely arts centre in a converted church, and for those essential bits and pieces there are two supermarkets.

-Have a stroll round whilst you're here; go and see the glorious parish church and the little cottages and old grammar school behind it, take a picnic in the shade of a tree on the recreation ground, walk up through the sun dappled woods to the fields above the town.
-If you're hungry, go to No.57 where you can enjoy very flavoursome nosh and browse the vintage wares, to The Meeting House, or for excellent vegetarian food, to F.East on the outskirts of town.
-A few miles out of town is Pip's Railway Carriage Cafe at Lopen where you can have a delicious lunch or just tea and cake in a converted bus or railway carriage.
+Have a stroll round whilst you're here; go and see the glorious parish church and the little cottages and old grammar school behind it, take a picnic in the shade of a tree on the recreation ground, walk up through the sun dappled woods to the fields above the town; you can find fossils up there when it's been ploughed and the views across the Somerset countryside are staggering.
+If you're hungry, wander up the road to No.57 where you can enjoy very flavoursome nosh and browse the vintage wares - tea and chat amongst the tat as they say!
+Otherwise, have a look at the latest art exhibition and stop for a bite at The Meeting House, or just a few miles out of town on the old A303 is Pip's Railway Carriage Cafe, where you can have a delicious lunch or just tea and cake in a converted bus or railway carriage.

 All information correct at the time of writing